How to Become a Business Broker in Florida?

 What is a business broker?

-Business brokers, transfer agents, or intermediaries represent job roles where the main task is to assist buyers and sellers of privately held businesses in buying and selling.
+Business brokers, transfer agents, or intermediaries are job roles in which the main task is to assist buyers and sellers of privately held businesses in buying and selling.
 In addition, business brokers handle business valuations, marketing, prospect interviews, negotiation, due diligence, etc.

 Here are some critical aspects of what a business broker does: